rollup/rollupjs.org/guide/en/03-command-line-reference.md

 --amd.define                Function to use in place of `define` --no-strict                 Don't emit a `"use strict";` in the generated modules.
---no-indent                 Don't indent result --environment <values>      Settings passed to config file (see example) --no-conflict               Generate a noConflict method for UMD globals --no-treeshake              Disable tree-shaking --intro                     Content to insert at top of bundle (inside wrapper)
+--no-indent                 Don't indent result --environment <values>      Environment variables passed to config file --no-conflict               Generate a noConflict method for UMD globals --no-treeshake              Disable tree-shaking --intro                     Content to insert at top of bundle (inside wrapper)